 We have ample numbers of toilets in the main festival arena and campsites.
 Showers are available in the campsite and a few quid per shower, in excellent and clean shower units

-Do you have disabled toilets?
+Do you have accessible toilets?

 Yes of course.
 The Red Rooster site is also very accessible, has very strong ground even when a bit wet, plus it’s nice and flat.
-Red Rooster has a dedicated accessible camping area, which also has an accesible shower.
+Red Rooster has a dedicated accessible camping area, which also has an accessible shower.
 We offer a free carer ticket to those that need one - Simply book your festival tickets, then email firstname.lastname@example.org with your booking confirmation and we can add a carer ticket to your order manually.